MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaOrganizationSettingMicrosoftApplicationDataAccess.md

 ## SYNOPSIS
 Update the settings in a microsoftApplicationDataAccessSettings object that specify access from Microsoft applications to Microsoft 365 user data in an organization.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgOrganizationSettingMicrosoftApplicationDataAccess](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Update-MgOrganizationSettingMicrosoftApplicationDataAccess?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)